nune-pavan/DocSpot-Seamless-Appointment-Booking-for-Health/README.md

 5. Access the web application at http://localhost:9000.

-Usage
+## Usage

-    Patient Registration: Patients can sign up for an account by providing their details and selecting "Patient" during registration.
+- Patient Registration: Patients can sign up for an account by providing their details and selecting "Patient" during registration.

-    Doctor Registration: Doctors can sign up by providing their information and selecting "Doctor" during registration.
+- Doctor Registration: Doctors can sign up by providing their information and selecting "Doctor" during registration.
 They can set their availability status.

-    Searching for Doctors: Users can search for doctors based on their location and medical field.
+- Searching for Doctors: Users can search for doctors based on their location and medical field.

-    Appointment Booking: Patients can book appointments with available doctors by selecting a time slot.
+- Appointment Booking: Patients can book appointments with available doctors by selecting a time slot.
 They receive a token number for their appointment.

-    Doctor Availability: Doctors can update their availability status by signing in or signing out of the website.
+- Doctor Availability: Doctors can update their availability status by signing in or signing out of the website.

-Technologies

     MongoDB: Database management
     Express: Backend server framework